Year 2 newsletter Aut 1 2020

 Together we will do the best possible job we can to make sure that your children are always learning, laughing and growing together.

 Please help your child to remember to bring their reading record, and reading book to school in their book bag every day.
 The children will bring home a phonics book and a school reading book.
 We will make sure that your child will read to an adult three times a week.
 In addition to this we are also giving the children an opportunity to choose one of our books from the yr2 class to read with parents or other family members, these books do not always have to be read by the children, some may not be at the correct reading level but they are books that the children will be able to share with family and discuss.
 They can help children discover what authors they may like and help distinguish genres.
 During school the children will also take part in guided reading sessions.
 It is really important that you make the time to read with your child every day at home, so that they can practise the skills that they are learning in school and become confident, fluent readers.

-This term spellings will be done in the classroom taken from their phonics phase and the year 2 common exception words.
+Spellings are to be learnt at home over the week.
+The children will be tested every Monday.
+Spellings will be taken from their phonics phase and the year 2 common exception words.